shivashankars123/Telecom-ml-customer-churn-prediction/README.md

 Features and Implementation
-Model Training: Implemented Decision Tree and Random Forest classifiers for churn prediction.
-Class Imbalance Handling: Used SMOTEENN (Synthetic Minority Oversampling Technique and Edited Nearest Neighbors) to balance the dataset and enhance model performance.
+Model Training: Implemented Decision Tree and Random Forest classifiers for churn prediction,PCA Class Imbalance Handling: Used SMOTEENN (Synthetic Minority Oversampling Technique and Edited Nearest Neighbors) to balance the dataset and enhance model performance.
 Performance Evaluation: Evaluated models using metrics like precision, recall, F1-score, and confusion matrix.
 Web App: Developed an interactive Streamlit application allowing users to input customer data and get churn predictions with confidence scores.